RobertsLab/resources/protocols/External_Protocols/OA-titration-updatingSOP.md

 11. In the TitrationFiles folder you will put the results from the titrator for each samples always save the files as CSV
 12. Open R, you only need to change the files name for the path and massfile (row 20 and 21)   the date (row 23)  and the values for pH 3.5 and pH 3 (row 26 and 27) DO NOT CHANGE ANYTHING ELSE and at the end of the day DO NOT SAVE THE R file

-Measuring the CRM sample
+Measuring the CRM (CO2 Reference Materials) sample

-1. Using the serological pipet, measured between 99.5 and 100.5 g of CRM in a cup
+1. Using the serological pipet, measure between 99.5 and 100.5 g of CRM in a cup
 2. Record the mass on the logging sheet
-3. Insert the cup in the position 1 in the roulette
+3. Place the cup in position 1
-4. On the LABX mainsheet highlight the CSUN option, this is the correct method to measure samples
+4. On the LABX mainsheet, highlight the CSUN method option, this is the correct method to measure samples
 5. Click on start
 6. Click on TitratorSorte
 7. On the next page enter the number of samples you are running, in this case 1